hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/67__Praveen_R._Bhat.md

 > sushupti? what is the yukti presented in that case ?
 >

-​The ajnAna in different states has the same locus; in Mandukya too, this state is called as suShupti which manifests in other two states as well.
+The ajnAna in different states has the same locus; in Mandukya too, this state is called as suShupti which manifests in other two states as well.
 Therefore, to remove suShupti ajnAna, waking state knowledge is sufficient.